Type system: Type safety and memory safety

 In general, type-safety and memory-safety go hand in hand.
 For example, a language that supports pointer arithmetic and number-to-pointer conversions (like C) is neither memory-safe nor type-safe, because it allows arbitrary memory to be accessed as if it were valid memory of any type.

-For more information, see memory safety.

 Variable levels of type checking

 Some languages allow different levels of checking to apply to different regions of code.
 Examples include: